Joy McKean

 Mildred Geraldine Joy Kirkpatrick (née McKean; 14 January 1930 – 25 May 2023), was an Australian country music singer-songwriter and wife and manager of Slim Dusty.
 Her daughter is country singer and musician Anne Kirkpatrick.

-McKean was known as the The Grand Lady of Australian country music, and considered a pioneer in the industry, recognized as one of Australia's leading songwriters and bush balladeers and wrote several of Dusty's most popular songs.
+McKean was known as The Grand Lady of Australian country music, and considered a pioneer in the industry, recognized as one of Australia's leading songwriters and bush balladeers and wrote several of Dusty's most popular songs.
 In 1973, she was awarded the first ever Golden Guitar, for writing "Lights on the Hill".
 Several documentary films tell of the couple's success and adventures as performers, including The Slim Dusty Movie and Slim and I.

 The McKean-Dusty partnership produced over 100 albums, and sold eight million records in Australia alone.

 McKean was awarded the OAM in 1991, with the citation "services to the entertainment industry".